November is National Adopt A Senior Pet Month — a month dedicated to helping older pets find loving forever homes.

 What Do You Get When You Adopt A Senior Pet?

-Boston says adopters who add a senior pet to the family often get an entirely different level of satisfaction from the adoption experience.
+Adopters who add a senior pet to the family often get an entirely different level of satisfaction from the adoption experience.
+When you adopt a senior, you’re saving a life.
+In return, you’ll get lots of love from an amazing companion.

-But that, by no means, should deter someone from adopting a senior pet, Boston says.
+But that, by no means, should deter someone from adopting a senior pet.
 Depending on breed, lifestyle, and existing health issues, a senior dog or cat can still have plenty of healthy and happy years to give as your loving companion.

 Senior Pet Adopters Don’t Regret It

 Apparently, once an adopter goes senior, many say they would never go back to adopting a young whippersnapper.
-Senior pets make some of the most grateful adoptees, Shelter Manager of the Francisvale Home for Smaller Animals in Radnor, PA, Heather Hennessey, tells Mainline Media News.
+Senior pets often make the most grateful adoptees.

 Are you interested in adopting a senior dog or cat in honor of National Adopt a Senior Pet Month?
 Check out the adoption pages on DogTime and CatTime.
 Performing a simple search for a senior pet yields plenty of results and can help you find the perfect dog or cat to complete your family.